-When your BFF is telling you all about how following the keto diet has completely changed her life, there might be one thing she’s forgetting to mention: how the nutrition plan sometimes comes with major…just going to say it…pooping problems.
-Because it’s so high-fat and low-carb, having trouble in the bathroom isn’t at all uncommon.
+When your BFF is telling you all about how following the ketogenic diet has completely changed her life, there might be one thing she’s forgetting to mention: how the eating plan sometimes comes with major…just going to say it…pooping problems.
+Because the diet is so high-fat and low-carb, having trouble in the bathroom in the form of “keto diarrhea” isn’t at all uncommon.

 Loading More Posts...